 There’s a hop-on-hop-off bus that runs in Windsor and Eton, but in my opinion this isn’t worth the money.
 Windsor and Eton are both very beautiful cities, so if you were to explore via bus rather than on foot you’d miss soaking up the sights and many pretty buildings you pass.

-The longest walk you’ll probably have to do on your day trip is the journey between Windsor and Eton College.
+The longest walk you’ll probably have to do on your day in Windsor is the journey between Windsor and Eton College.
 That walk is only 22 minutes, however if it’s raining or if you struggle with mobility, you can catch the number 15 bus, which, coincidentally, takes 15 minutes.

 Best Time to Visit Windsor